What Is Advanced Manufacturing? A Quick Guide

 For as long as there has been manufacturing, people have been working to increase efficiency.
-Faster and better products lead to greater profits and brand loyalty.
+Faster and better production leads to greater profits and competitiveness.
 Using technology to achieve efficiency is called advanced manufacturing.

 As technologies have become more innovative, advanced manufacturing technology also improves.
-This creates better products, as well as the process that is used to create them.
+This creates better products and processes that are used to create them.
 To better understand the term, we’ll define what advanced manufacturing is, its purpose and examples.

 What Is Advanced Manufacturing?